jython/devguide/index.rst

 developers to work on them.
 Some major example that may be of interest are:

-* CPython_: The reference implementation of Python implemented in C, and the main focus of language developement.
+* CPython_: The reference implementation of Python implemented in C, and the main focus of language development.
 * PyPy_: A Python interpreter focused on high speed (JIT-compiled) operation on major platforms
 * IronPython_: A Python interpreter focused on good integration with the